SaleFlex/SaleFlex.PyPOS/README.md

 It has modules for easily integrate it to different payment systems, loyalty systems, printers and backend systems.

+### SaleFlex.GATE Integration

+SaleFlex.PyPOS is designed to work seamlessly with **SaleFlex.GATE** - a centralized management system for businesses operating across multiple locations.
+SaleFlex.GATE serves as a control hub that provides:

+- **Centralized Management:** Manage and monitor multiple SaleFlex.PyPOS systems from one location with real-time insights
+- **Cloud-Based Access:** Remote control of operations for business owners and managers
+- **ERP Integration:** Seamless connection with existing ERP systems to ensure data synchronization
+- **Scalable Architecture:** Support for growing businesses with increasing numbers of stores and POS systems

+SaleFlex.GATE uses Django and Django REST Framework to deliver robust backend services, allowing for efficient data flow between your POS terminals and enterprise software.

+For more details, visit the [SaleFlex.GATE](https://github.com/SaleFlex/SaleFlex.GATE) project repository.

 > ### Project Requirements
 >
 > ##### Hardware Requirements